mustafaascha/dsl/chapters/Components_of_a_language.md

 Of course, we could also use meta-programming and explicitly traverse expressions to make sure that the `>` operator will be the edge-creating operator instead of string comparison, similar to how we rewrote matrix expressions in the previous chapter.

 Returning to the `magrittr` solution for a brief moment, I think it is worth mentioning that designing a language is not all about defining new syntax.
 The language we are defining here, for specifying graphs, is doing exactly the same as the pipe operator does, so in this particular case we do not *need* to specify a new grammar to get all the benefits we want to achieve.
 Using pipes we avoid the nested function calls that would make our code hard to read, and we can specify a DAG as a list of edges that we add to it.
 The pipe operator will be familiar to most programmers, and best of all, if we use it, we do not need to implement any parsing code.
-We are still creating a DSL, though, when we define the functions to manipulate a DAG!
+We are still creating a DSL, though, when we define the functions to manipulate a DAG.
 Providing functions that gives you a vocabulary to express domain ideas is also language design.
 The `dplyr` package is an example of this—it is used together with the pipe operator to string various operations together, so it does not provide much in terms of new syntax, but it provides a very strong language for specifying data manipulation.

 Of the various solutions we have explored, my preferred one would be the pipe-based.
 It makes it easy to extend edge information to more than a from- and a to-node—which is hard with a binary operator—and we can implement it without any language code; we just have to make the DAG the first argument to all the manipulation functions we would add to the language.
 Of course, this solution is only possible because the language we considered was a simple string of operations.
 This, of course, is not always the case, so sometimes we do need to do a bit more work.